M-Serajian/MTB-Pipeline/README.md

 Assemble FASTQ data using [SPAdes](https://github.com/ablab/spades).

 ## Third step:
-Extract the phenotypes from the ENA data and match the identifier numbers.
+Extract the phenotypes from the ENA data and match the identifier numbers [here.](https://github.com/M-Serajian/MTB-plus-plus/tree/main/src/Extract%20Phenotypes)

 ## Fourth step:
 Extract Kmer using [SBWT-kmer-counters](https://github.com/jnalanko/SBWT-kmer-counters).

 ## Fifth step:
-Transform the output of the previous section to a feature matrix [here](https://github.com/M-Serajian/MTB-plus-plus/tree/main/src/Ascii_to_Feature_Matrix).
+Transform the output of the previous section to a feature matrix [here.](https://github.com/M-Serajian/MTB-plus-plus/tree/main/src/Ascii_to_Feature_Matrix).

 ## Sixth step:
 Create 5 folds of the data to be further used for Chi-squared test and classification [here](https://github.com/M-Serajian/MTB-plus-plus/tree/main/src/Cross_validation)